 I am an excellent Googler.
 I would say Googling is up there in my top 3 talents, just above catching things like a secret service agent when they fall off the kitchen bench.
-My confidence in finding relevant 'on topic' material is high.
+My confidence in finding relevant ‘on topic’ material is high.
 I go by gut feel.
-With a quick turn of a phrase or change of a word I find excellent content in a matter of seconds.
-If you are enviously thinking - how does she do that?
-I have to say its not something I've tried to be good at, more something that has been evolved and crafted through the endless desire to research.
+With a quick turn of phrase or change of a word I find excellent content in a matter of seconds.
+If you are enviously thinking – how does she do that?
+I have to say its not something I’ve tried to be good at, more something that has been evolved and crafted through the endless desire to research.
 I can literally bore people into an early grave with my knowledge on many a topic that has been researched to within an inch of its life.
 I dare you to ask me about turmeric, curcumin and the blood brain barrier.
-Nope, didn't think so.
+Nope, didn’t think so.
+What does this have to do with SaaS customer journey mapping I hear you cry.

-So when problems with a growing Digital Marketing Agency arose I pulled out my Super Hero suit with a big G emblazoned on the front and prepared myself to meet the mighty Google for some solid advise.
-I was about to commence what they call in the trade a 'buyers journey'.
-A journey that led to the significant purchase of a B2B SaaS product - Agency Productivity Software - FunctionPoint.
+Well recently, looking to get some order around our ever increasing Content Agency workload I started my very own SaaS Customer Journey.
+Which I commenced by pulling out my Super Hero suit with a big G emblazoned on the front and sat myself down at the keyboard to meet with the mighty Google for some solid advice.
+The end point of this journey was I was a significant purchase of a B2B SaaS product – Agency Productivity Software – FunctionPoint.

-The 'buyers journey' has 3 stages - Awareness Stage, Consideration Stage and Decision Stage.
-The type of content I needed to consume along the journey to sale was quite different depending on what stage of the buying cycle I was at.
-What type of content did I need at the various stages?
-Enter 'customer journey mapping'.
+The type of content I needed to consume along the journey to sale needed to be present and available to assist pushing me along the buying funnel.
+And what exactly was this content….enter ‘customer journey mapping‘.
 Customer Journey Mapping is creating a map of questions customers are asking from the beginning of their research to the sale and answering those questions with the right content.

 This is the part where your customers are aware they have a problem.